-The text "Name" is the name of the selected measurement (see also Fig. 12), "WaveNN" is the name of the corresponding waveform, the two numerals NN in the waveform label ("00" in Fig. 35) stand for the waveform number (see Fig. 4).
+The text "Name" is the name of the selected measurement (see also Fig. 13), "WaveNN" is the name of the corresponding waveform, the two numerals NN in the waveform label ("00" in Fig. 51) stand for the waveform number (see Fig. 4).
 The values "Runs" show the number of waveforms that have been generated and the total number of waveforms that should be generated.
-The latter value is given by the measurement settings (see Fig. 18).
+The latter value is given by the measurement settings (see Fig. 19).
 The waveform generation stops if the left number reaches the value of the second number.
 The text "stopped" shows the device status, it changes according to the measurement phase or to a possible failure (see Tab.
-1).
-The value "Amplitude" is the currently set output signal amplitude.
-Its initial and maximum values are determined by the corresponding measurement settings (see Fig. 22).
-The amplitude value can be set by the rotary encoder between 0% and the maximum allowed amplitude.
+2).
+In the case of power amplifiers, the value "Amplitude" is the currently set output signal amplitude. in the case of power switches the value "Trg.level" defines the level to which the virtual output signal is compared.
+The initial and maximum values are determined by the corresponding measurement settings (see Fig. 23).
+The amplitude or the trigger-level values can be set by the rotary encoder between 0% and the maximum allowed amplitude or trigger level.